xwiki-contrib/packaging-snap/README.md

 ## Building the snap

 * clone the repository
-* cd into xwiki-base-snap
+* cd into xwiki-jetty
 * run snapcraft

-This will build the xwiki_14.4.1_amd64.snap
+This will build the xwiki_13.10.8_amd64.snap

 ## Installing the snap

 Make sure you are in the directory where the snap is built
 ```
-sudo snap install xwiki_14.4.1_amd64.snap --dangerous
+sudo snap install xwiki_13.10.8_amd64.snap --dangerous
 ```

-# xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package
+## NOTE:xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package

 # Setting up the xwiki-base-snap mysql database **(obsolete)**